From Proper Scoring Rules to Max-Min Optimal Forecast Aggregation: Axiomatization of QA pooling

-\paragraph{\textbf{Generalizing to include weights as arguments}} The objects that we will be studying in this section are ones of the form $(p, w)$, where $w \ge 0$ and $p \in \mathcal{D}$.
-In this subsection, $\mathcal{D}$ is a two-outcome forecast domain, which we will think of as a sub-interval of $[0, 1]$ identified by the probability of the first outcome (see Remark~\ref{remark:n2}).
-We will fix the set $\mathcal{D}$ for the remainder of the subsection.
+The objects that we will be studying in this section are ones of the form $(p, w)$, where $w \ge 0$ and $p \in \mathcal{D}$.
+In this subsection, $\mathcal{D}$ is a two-outcome forecast domain, whose elements we will identify with by the probability of the first outcome (see Remark~\ref{remark:n2}).\footnote{Proper scoring rules for two outcomes can have four possible forecast domains: $[0, 1]$, $[0, 1)$, $(0, 1]$, and $(0, 1)$.} We will fix the set $\mathcal{D}$ for the remainder of the subsection.
 Our results generalize to any interval of $\RR$ (as in Kolmogorov's work), but we focus on forecast domains since that is our application.

 \begin{defin} A \emph{weighted forecast} is an element of $\mathcal{D} \times \RR_{>0}$: a probability and a positive weight.
 Given a weighted forecast $\Pi = (p, w)$ we define $\prb(\Pi) := p$ and $\wt(\Pi) := w$. \end{defin}